Skip to content

 Your junk removal business plan should include:

-• Services list showing which junk removal services you’ll provide to customers
+• List of services – Show which junk removal services you’ll provide to customers

-• Competitive analysis that reviews competing junk removal businesses in your neighborhood and explains how your business will stand out
+• Competitive market analysis – Review competing junk removal businesses in your neighborhood and explain how your business will stand out

-• Marketing plan explaining how you plan to advertise to your ideal customers, including tactics and marketing budget
+• Marketing plan – Explain how you plan to advertise to your ideal customers, including your marketing strategy and budget

-• Employee planning showing when and if you plan to hire employees, as well as their roles and responsibilities
+• Employee planning – Show when and how you plan to hire employees, as well as their roles and responsibilities

-• Financial plans, including startup costs, operating costs, expected revenue, and your small business budget
+• Financial plan – Briefly cover your startup costs, operating costs, expected revenue, and your small business budget

 2. Create a junk removal brand